Air pollution in Turkey: Coal-fired power stations

 Greenpeace Mediterranean say that the coal-fired power plants in Afşin-Elbistan are the power plants with the highest health risk in a European country, followed by Soma power station.

 Flue gas emission limits

 Since January 2020 flue gas emission limits in mg/Nm3 (milligrams per cubic metre) have been:

 These limits allow more pollution than the EU Industrial Emissions Directive.
 In China (which has a similar income per person), the limits for particulate matter (PM), sulfur dioxide (SO2) and NOx emissions are 10, 35, and 50 mg/m3, respectively.

 Passive smoking

-More than a quarter of adults smoke in Turkey, and secondhand smoking, also known as passive smoking, is a danger in itself and increases the risk of respiratory infection.
+More than a quarter of adults smoke in Turkey, and passive smoking is a danger in itself and increases the risk of respiratory infection.

 Industry and construction

 Air pollution from cement production is one of the environmental impacts of concrete.
 Although asbestos was completely banned in 2010, it can still be a risk when older buildings are demolished, in dumps, and in buildings in some rural areas where it occurs naturally.